department of human genetics

 As a post-doc in the lab of Harmit Malik at the Fred Hutchinson Center, Nels developed a research program studying pathogen-driven evolution as an Ellison Medical Foundation Fellow of the Life Sciences Research Foundation and with a NIH K99/R00 Award investigating the evolutionary potential of the model poxvirus vaccinia.

-After opening the lab in July 2011, Nels was named a 2012 Pew Scholar in the Biomedical Sciences.
+After opening the lab in July 2011, Nels was named a Pew Scholar in the Biomedical Sciences, a Kavli Foundation Fellow, and an Associate Editor for PLOS Pathogens.
 The Elde lab uses host-pathogen interactions to study the evolutionary process and evolutionary approaches to understand the selective forces shaping cellular pathways.